wwongpai/Observability/agent/eks-mix/README.md

 ```
 kubectl apply -f datadog-agent.yaml -n datadog
 ```
+> [!NOTE]
-The Admission Controller does not mutate pods that are already created.
+> The Admission Controller does not mutate pods that are already created.
 In case you have deployed agent after current workload have been running, you need to scale or rolling update the workloads.

 7. In application deployment manifest, you need to add a service account
 ```